coapp/coapp.org/src/dynamic/tutorials/autopackage-guide.html.md

     };
 ```

-As evidenced by the example above, the order in which the conditions are specified does not matter and they will be normallized during processing.
+As evidenced by the example above, the order in which the conditions are specified does not matter and they will be normalized during processing.

 ###### Project Properties and Targets
 The `props` and `targets` nodes are identical in all ways except with regards to when they take effect.
 Both of these nodes have a direct impact on projects which consume this package by way of prepending or appending various properties or values into the Visual Studio project file.
-These are ideal places to insert any defines that are necessary to properly link with your libraries which have no relavence to other projects.
-As a general rule, it is ok to add defines that are specific to this (and **ONLY** this) library, but not ok to include defines that have any purpose outside this library.
+These are ideal places to insert any defines that are necessary to properly link with your libraries which have no relevance to other projects.
+As a general rule, it is

+* OK to add defines that are specific to this (and **ONLY** this) library,

+* not OK to include defines that have any purpose outside this library.

 In a similar fashion to the `files` node, the `props` and `targets` nodes, the pre-defined collections for these nodes will function properly for both global and condition-specific scopes.

 An example from our `zlib.autopkg`: